'Devious Lick' Challenge: Vandalism, Theft Of Toilets, Equipment Costing Colorado Schools

-The latest is the devious lick challenge.READ MORE: Climate Change Activists Call 'Code Red' For Immediate Action On Air Quality
+The latest is the “devious lick challenge.”READ MORE: VIDEO: Contractor Destroys Renovated Bathroom With Sledgehammer, Claims Nonpayment For Work

-“Some kids go into like the school bathroom or somewhere in the school and like steal stuff,” explained one Thompson Valley High School student.
+“Some kids go into, like, the school bathroom or somewhere in the school and steal stuff,” explained one Thompson Valley High School student.

 The students then post a video of their caper on a social media site like TikTok and label it, “the most devious lick” with lick being slang for a heist.